Chapter 9:

 As I approached the lukewarm comfort of a foreign bed, I found an Igasu standing before the door of Room 1408.
 Upon noticing me, she hopped towards me.
 She carried a basket thrice her size on her back.
 “Hello!”
 She greeted.
 “Is something wrong?”

 I shook my head.
 I’d done my best to memorize the way back as we were herded for dinner earlier, but I’d still gotten lost for a bit.
 I was freezing.
-On second thought, it’d be marginally less stupid to tell her this.
-“Cold.”
+On second thought, perhaps she might be able to help with this.
+“I’m cold.”

 “Oh!”
 She hopped around me.
-“Your spacesuit is soaked!
+“Your spacesuit is damp!
 But no worry, I brought a change of clothes with me.
 I was juuust about to deliver it to your room.”

 Spacesuit…